ndanielsen/liberia-media/readme.md

 ###Strategy
-Since the quantiy of Ebola media coverage has been extensive, I hope to test my hypothesis by contrasting Ebola media coverage content with geospatial and other development indicators.
+Since the quantiy of Ebola media coverage has been extensive, I hope to test my hypothesis by contrasting Ebola media coverage content with geographical, demographic, other development indicators.

-## Geospatial Data
+#Data

+### Liberia Demographic and Development Data
 I'm collecting as much data as I can on Liberia at the county, municipal, and village level if possible.
+I think that it will be extremely hard to find much data below the county level.

 [USAID Open Data on Liberia](http://results.usaid.gov/liberia#fy2013)